kerns/dummy/README.md

 + More.
 Not lots more, but a _bit_ more!

 ### You can…
-+ See demos and read docs at http://dummy.kerns.dk/
 + Watch a screencast at https://vimeo.com/42252088
 + Ask questions and direct misgivings to http://twitter.com/kerns
 + Fork, follow or download via https://github.com/kerns/dummy